UCF vs. Kent State Predictions & Picks – August 31

 UCF vs. Kent State Predictions & Picks: Odds, Moneyline, Spread - Thursday, August 31

-Which team is going to emerge victorious on Thursday, August 31, when the UCF Knights and Kent State Golden Flashes match up at 7:00 PM?
-Our computer projection believes in the Knights.
-Check out our other predictions below, where we break down the final score, spread, and over/under.
+Which team is going to win on Thursday, August 31, when the UCF Knights and Kent State Golden Flashes match up at 7:00 PM?
+Our projection model sides with the Knights.
+Dive into our other projections below, where we break down the final score, spread, and over/under.

 Looking to bet on UCF vs. Kent State?
 Head to BetMGM using our link to claim a first-time depositor bonus!